SAP-archive/cloud-s4-sdk-pipeline-lib/resources/check-ui5-best-practices/README.md

 # UI5 Lint

 The `run-ui5-lint.js` script is intended to be run as part of the [`lint` stage](https://github.com/SAP/cloud-s4-sdk-pipeline/blob/master/configuration.md#lint) of the pipeline, but can also be used standalone.
-It makes use of the SAPUI5-linter [described in this tutorial](https://developers.sap.com/tutorials/webide-grunt-basic.html).
+It makes use of the SAPUI5-linter.

 To use it standalone, run the following commands in the directory of this README file: